-Annual Income refers to the total earnings generated by an individual or corporation over a twelve-month period, i.e. one full year.
+Annual Income, or yearly income”, refers to the total earnings generated by an individual or corporation over a twelve-month period, i.e. one full year.

 The gross annual income represents the amount prior to any reductions related to items such as taxes, whereas the net annual income represents the remaining earnings after all appropriate deductions.

 Before the net annual income can be estimated, calculating the gross annual income is the necessary first step.